-One of the basic axioms of a continuous time well-posed linear system says that the Hankel operator of the inputoutput map of the system factors into the product of the input map and the output map.
-Here we prove the converse: every factorization of the Hankel operator of a bounded causal time-invariant map from $L^2$ to $L^2$ which satisfies a certain necessary admissibility condition induces a stable well-posed linear system.
-In particular, there is a one-to-one correspondence between the set of all minimal stable well-posed realizations of a given stable causal time-invariant input-output map (or equivalently, of a given $H^{\infty}$ transfer function) and all minimal stable admissible factorizations of the Hankel operator of this input-output map.
-The corresponding discrete time result is valid as well, and these results can be extended to unstable systems.
+Abstract.
+One of the basic axioms of a well-posed linear system says that the Hankel operator of the input/output map of the system factors into the product of the input map and the output map.
+Here we prove the converse: every factorization of the Hankel operator of a bounded causal time-invariant map from L^2 to L^2 which satisfies a certain admissibility condition induces a stable well-posed linear system.
+In particular, there is a one-to-one correspondence between the set of all minimal stable well-posed realizations of a given stable causal time-invariant input/output map (or equivalently, of a given H^{∞} transfer function) and all minimal stable admissible factorizations of the Hankel operator of this input/output map.